TBW Tuesday Walk at Lynchwood Scout Camp

 Mafa

-Tuesday Walk at Ballantines Bridge and Limbri Reserve
+Tuesday Walk at Ballantines Bridge and Limbri Reserve 25 June 2024

 We were expecting a lovely warm day thanks to the balmy forecast of a 19 degree maximum.
 What we found out at the bridge was a freezing cold wind that caused us to rug up in all the warm clothing we could find!
 There were eight of us there and the birds weren’t very obvious – probably trying to keep warm too.
 The first to arrive out there saw the majority of the birds for this site and together we managed to record 21 species.
 There were lots of Welcome Swallows and White-plumed Honeyeaters and we enjoyed a group of 6 colourful King Parrots, but the best birds here were a pair of Fan-tailed Cuckoos that sat together in a tree quite near us for some time.
 They were calling their usual call, but we also saw them make a shorter, quite different call that most of us did not recognise.
 Very interesting!